 This trip can also be organised as a bespoke holiday where the itinerary can be changed to suit the quantity of days, ski locations and distances to suit the requirements of your group.
 Contact us for more information.

 We start our tour in the village of Schonach, at 875m, a short distance from Triberg and home to the one of world's largest cuckoo clocks!
 We have time to find our ski legs and then the trail steadily rises to 1000m onto the plateau of Wittenbach first through woodland and farmland, then descends into the valley of Schwarzenbach, 940m.
-The trail passes through dense forests then to wide open spaces across typical Nordic rolling terrain with some fun steady and short steeper descents along the way!
-We pass through the village of Shonwald and the towns huge Olympic ski jump and climb again to the delightful chapel at Martinskapelle.
+The trail then passes through dense forests then to wide open spaces across typical Nordic rolling terrain with some fun steady and short steeper descents along the way!
+We pass by the village of Shonwald and the towns huge Olympic ski jump and climb again to the delightful chapel at Martinskapelle.
 We have time to stop for refreshments at the inn here and can take a short diversion to visit the spring which is one of the sources of the Danube.
 A final short climb takes us up to Brend (1149m) and is known as the highest peak in the 'holiday region' of the northern Black Forest.
 On a clear day you can see across to Feldberg, the Swiss Alps and Vosges mountain ranges.
 Up here we sleep the night.
+Ascent: 865m Descent: 600m.

 We begin today with an easy downhill which allows us to enjoy the scenery passing traditional farm houses with their large draping roofs.
 We continue on rolling terrain down to 980m at Neueck and enter the woods to rise a little to reach the Inn at 1020m at Kalte Herberge where we stop for lunch.
-We complete our day by skiing to the peaceful and picturesque village of Waldau where the first Black Forest clock was made in 1664.
+We complete our day by skiing to the peaceful village of Waldau where the first Black Forest clock was made in 1664.
 As with many Black Forest hotels tonight you will be able to relax in the sauna prior to another traditional hearty German supper.
 Ascent: 500m Descent: 660m.

 Our morning ski takes a gentle line to reach the popular ski domain in the village of Thurner.
-After a break here we rise to our high point for the day at Weisstannenhöhe (1190m) where we are rewarded with superb views of the Feldberg summit (1493m).
+After a break here we rise to our high point for the day at Weisstannenhöhe (1190m) where we can be again rewarded with superb views of the Feldberg summit (1493m).
 We then enjoy a fun ski down through pine forests interspersed with vast open landscapes and traditional farming communities.
 On our way we can stop for coffee and strudel in traditional inn before our final to the charming village of Hinterzarten (880m) known as the 'Pearl of the Black Forest' where we sleep the night.
 Ascent: 685m Descent: 760m.

-Day 5 Hinterzarten - Feldberg - Notschrei - 26km
+Day 5 Hinterzarten - Feldberg - Notschrei - 28km

 Today is our big day in both length and height on our traverse.
-We leave Hinterzarten (880m) and over 10km gradually ski up to Rinken (1195m) and soon see our days objective.
-We continue winding our way through the woods before making the final climb (of which a short section in the woods will be with skis on our packs) onto the Feldberg summit itself at 1493m - the highest point of the Black Forest and where we are rewarded with fabulous 360 degree panoramic views.
+We leave Hinterzarten (880m) and over 10km's gradually ski up to Rinken (1195m) and soon see our days objective.
+We continue winding our way through the woods before making the final climb (of which a short section in the woods will be with skis on our packs) onto the Feldberg summit itself.
+At 1493m and the highest point of the Black Forest we are rewarded with fabulous 360 degree panoramic views.
 The arc of Alps in the south, the Jura and the Vosges in France in the north make a fine picnic spot.
-We then descend to the Todtnauer Hütte (1321m) where we can stop for a celebratory hot chocolate!
-We finish our day enjoying a gentler descent through the forests to Notschrei sliding and gliding with ease down to 1120m.
+We then descend to the Todtnauer Hütte (1321m) where we can stop for a celebratory hot chocolate and yet another strudel!
+Our day continues on and mainly down through the forests towards Notschrei sliding and gliding with ease down to 1120m.
 From Notcherei we take the public bus a short way off the trail to the charming village of Todtnauberg where we sleep the night.
 Ascent: 1000m Descent: 820m.

 Day 7 Departure Day

-Included: The price includes half-board accommodation, based on two people sharing in 3 or 4 star hotels and guest houses for 6 nights and local taxes.
-The accommodation arrangements are dependent on our group numbers and availability at the time of booking.
-Single rooms can be arranged in advance which will incur an additional fee (please ask if you like this option upon booking).
+Included: The price includes half-board accommodation, based on two people sharing (twins or doubles) in mainly 3 star hotels OR guest houses for 6 nights and including local taxes.
+Single rooms can be arranged in advance which will incur an additional fee (please ask if you like this option when booking).
 Luggage transfers (1 bag per person), free local public transport with the local tourist card, and the fees of a qualified BASI Nordic Ski Instructor/International Mountain Leader and their expenses are also all included.

 If in the event of a poor winter season it could be that the complete traverse is not possible.
 Using our local knowledge of the area we would in this instance make the best alternative arrangements possible.
-We would then aim to ski in different locations each day using a vehicle to transfer us along the lower sections (for more details see the bad weather options section below).
+We would then aim to ski in different locations each day, using a vehicle to transfer us along the lower sections.
 Depending on the group size this may or may not incur an additional fee.
-However, previously when we have used a vehicle back up it has not cost our clients any more.
+However, previously when we use a vehicle back up it has not cost our guests any more.

 This trip requires a minimum of 4 clients to run.
 We take a maximum of 8 clients.